-What is a reasonable Deposit for a Mortgage?
+What is a Reasonable Deposit for a Mortgage?

 The happy days of 100% and even 125% mortgages seem a long time ago.
-Now the credit crunch is behind us, and Lenders tend to be more confident again to offer 95% mortgages.
+Now the credit crunch is behind us, and lenders tend to be more confident again to offer 95% mortgages.

-In other words, you have something to lose should it start to become more challenging to keep up your mortgage repayments.
+It’s reasonable that you should show you can save each month.
+It also gives lenders comfort that you have something to invest in the process showing you have something to lose should it start to become more challenging to keep up your mortgage repayments.

 We know it’s challenging to save up a deposit for many people, and this is their primary barrier to entry into the property market.
 It is daunting if you have a family or are in rented accommodation.